-So, much depends on what you and your spouse have to sort through, and how contentious those issues are.
+So, how much a divorce costs depends on what you and your spouse have to sort through, and how contentious those issues are.
 For instance, your divorce should be less complicated (and less expensive) if you have only been married a year and have limited marital property as compared to a long marriage with substantial marital property or debts.
 Likewise, contentious child custody battles make for more complicated divorces than marriages without child custody issues.

 Also, keep in mind that your divorce does not have to proceed between two binary options - uncontested or scorched earth.
 Even if you are not able to agree on every last detail (as is required for an uncontested divorce), the more you and your spouse are able to resolve these issues amicably, the more time, money, and headache you will be able to save yourselves.
 Divorce mediation and collaborative divorce processes can help keep court fees, filing fees, and especially attorneys' fees from stacking up.

 Obviously, this is not possible in every divorce - you and your spouse are splitting up for a reason after all.
 And some things are worth fighting for.